OneeMe/cocoapods-time-analyze/README.md

 ### Build time analyze

-Open Xcode, add this script to the post build action of scheme you want to analyze:
+Open Xcode, add this script to the post build action of scheme you want to analyze(Remeber open the `Provide Build Settings From` option of Xcode):

 ```shell
 # script in xcode scheme post build action does not display